 I’ve supported hundreds of families all over the world in making behavioral changes to get better sleep.
-I help “veteran moms” transition babies, toddlers and children from their beds when they are done with co-sleeping, I help twin moms get their littles sleeping in their own room once they are too big for the bassinets, I help parents when their 5 month old no longer fits in the Rock ‘n play.
-And in ALL of these cases, I practice safe sleep.
+I help “veteran moms” transition babies, toddlers, and children from their beds when they are done with co-sleeping.
+I help twin moms get their little ones sleeping in their own room once they are too big for the bassinets.
+I help parents when their 5 month old no longer fits in the Rock ‘n play.
+And in all of these cases, I practice safe sleep.

 I will not work with you if you demand that your baby sleep in a Dock-A-Tot.
 I will not work with you if you are unwilling to give up the Rock ‘n Play.
-I will not work with you if you refuse to get babe out of your bed.
+I will not work with you if you refuse to get your baby out of your bed.

 This isn’t me being a picky business owner, this is me being an educated and cautious mom.
-I would NEVER want to recommend a sleep environment that wasn’t safe for your family.
-PERIOD.
+I would never want to recommend a sleep environment that wasn’t safe for your family.

 I’m all about the “you do you” parenting movement.

 If you want to breastfeed, bottle feed, pump, formula feed or combine all of the above, great.

 If you want to work from home, work at an office, or stay at home with the babes, great.

 If you want to parent with discipline or choose positivity, great.

 Unless it comes to sleep: if you want to use a non-recommended sleeping product or placement, I will tell you exactly how I feel.

 It’s not that I am judging you.
 It’s not that I am shaming you.
 It’s that I am educating you because that is my job.
 This is a job that I take very seriously because the safety of your family depends on it.